 10 Centre Road, Centreville.
 (8 units)

-Maintenance plans proactively help with plan for major forecasted expenditures.
-As issues are dealt with in a timely manner, the forecasting and funding reduces further complications of reactive funding.
-One example would be a building painting project that is postponed for consideration and then further postponed as levies are raised.
+Maintenance plans are important to proactively help plan for major forecasted expenditures.
+Then with issues being dealt with in a timely manner, the forecasting and funding reduces further complications of reactive funding.
+One example would be a building painting project that is postponed for consideration and then further postponed as strata levies are raised.
 By the time the project starts, severe paint deterioration has caused wood rotting which further increases the scope of work required, increases the cost of the project, and threatens property values and sales.
 Maintenance plans budget for total replacement of building components rather than estimating or considering maintenance or repairs.
 There are certain benefits to implementing one for your body corporate.